Subscribe Today -- It's Free!

 "Bookstore Tourism" concept taps into this thirst for literary

-plan day-trips and other literary outings to cities and towns with fun and
+day-trips and other literary outings to cities and towns with fun and interesting

-interesting bookshops that people in their own communities may not
+bookshops that people in their own communities may not otherwise have an

 The benefits of Bookstore Tourism are enormous: